metabase/metabase/docs/permissions/notifications.md

 ### All Users group notification permissions

-Everyone's in the All users group.
+Everyone's in the All Users group.
 Which means that everyone can:

 - Create [alerts](../questions/sharing/alerts.md) and [dashboard subscriptions](../dashboards/subscriptions.md#setting-up-a-dashboard-subscription).
 - Add new recipients to dashboard subscriptions that they created.
 Non-admins can only add themselves to alerts.